DaoistDuck/UCM_CSE_21/README.md

 # UCM_CSE_21
-This github repo has my code for my UCM CSE 20 Class Java code during my freshman year
+This github repo has my code for my UCM CSE 21 Class Java.